 The Governors of the University of Calgary is a corporation that manages and operates the University of Calgary ("the University") under the Post-secondary Learning Act (Alberta).
 All members of the Board of Governors are appointed by either the Lieutenant Governor in Council or the Minister of Advanced Education, with the exception of the Chancellor and President, who are ex officio members.
 Under the Post-secondary Learning Act, the University is a comprehensive academic and research university offering undergraduate and graduate degree programs as well as a full range of continuing education programs and activities.
 The University is a registered charity, and under section 149 of the Income Tax Act (Canada), is exempt from the payment of income tax.
-This tax exemption does not extend to its wholly-owned subsidiaries, University Technologies Group, University of Calgary Properties Group Ltd. (previously named West Campus Development Corporation), University District Trust (previously named West Campus Development Trust), and University Innovation Quarter Trust.
+This tax exemption does not extend to its wholly-owned subsidiaries, University Technologies Group, University of Calgary Properties Group Ltd., University District Trust, and University Innovation Quarter Trust.